alfnielsen/redux-saga-area/README.md

 This is an `action creator`, a method the generate an redux action, which is a plain object with at least a `type: string` property.

-From version 0.3.1, redux-area will also include `shortType: string`
+From version 0.3.1, redux-area will also include `actionName: string`

-Redux-area calculate the interface for each action by making a union of the result of an action cretor and adding the `type` and `shortType` under the hood _(plus the result of action interceptions, if is added to the redux-area)_
+Redux-area calculate the interface for each action by making a union of the result of an action creator and adding the `type` and `actionName` under the hood _(plus the result of action interceptions, if is added to the redux-area)_

 - produce (comes from the [immer](https://github.com/immerjs/immer) project).